Obstructive sleep apnea: In children

 Obstructive sleep apnea is the most common Sleep-Disordered Breathing (SDB) and affects up to 11% of children born at term – it is even more common (3 to 6 times more) in children born pre-term.
 As a SDB, OSA in children can lead to several adverse consequences, also in the long-term with consequences lasting into adulthood.
 The implications of OSA in children are complex and cover a large scope of consequences: when it is left untreated, OSA can lead to morbidity affecting many different domains of life (organs, body systems, behavioral disturbance, depression, decreased quality of life, etc.).
 Therefore, nocturnal symptoms indicating the presence of OSA (e.g. snoring, gasping, restless sleep and excessive energy used to breathe during sleep) are associated with daytime symptoms such as concentration and learning difficulties and irritability, neurocognitive development impairment, decreased school performance and behavioral difficulties.
 For example, SDB such as OSA contributes to hyperactive behavior that can lead to the diagnosis and treatment of attention deficit hyperactivity disorder (ADHD).
 However, once the SDB is treated, the hyperactive behavior can improve, and the treatment can be stopped.
 Obesity also has an impact on the consequences of OSA and lead to different manifestations or severity.
-Studies have shown that, contrary to adults, children with obstructive sleep-disordered breathing are able to maintain cerebral oxygenation.
+Studies have shown that, contrary to adults, children with obstructive sleep-disordered breathing can maintain cerebral oxygenation.
 However, the condition still has effects on the brain and can lead to adverse neurocognitive and behavioral sequelae.
 It is particularly concerning as those consequences happen while the brain is still developing.
 The degree to which the sleep is disturbed and fragmented has been significantly linked to the severity of the consequences, the latter having the possibility to decrease once the sleep is improved.
 It is more the disruption of sleep processes than the total amount of sleep the child experience that generates the adverse consequences on the child's daytime functioning; it contributes to the hyperactivity for example.

-Children with OSA may experience learning and memory deficits and OSA has also been linked to lowered childhood IQ scores.
+Children with OSA may experience learning and memory deficits, and OSA has been linked to lowered childhood IQ scores.
+Untreated OSA may prevent children from reaching their height potential.